From: shaman[at]cix[dot]compulink[dot]co[dot]uk (Leo Smith)

 The hinge-pin of science is the attitude of detached objectivity: Indeed this is precisely the point in the continuum of human consciousness that allows science to be practised.
 Science is applied reason.
 But science has no validity in terms of the other aspects of human experience that are not reasonable or founded on reason.
 For me, magic is the study of and means to arrive at, other attitudes of mind than rational detachment.
 The paradox for me is that sometimes the best way to approach these states during and after the event, is through sober detachment and objectivity, although they can never be entered into in that state of mind.

-So magic and religion, to me (although I dislike religion as I feel it is a most abused and exploited system) are the means to explore the territory delineated as follows:
+So magick and religion, to me (although I dislike religion as I feel it is a most abused and exploited system) are the means to explore the territory delineated as follows:

 So far I would say that my studies lead me to believe that-